PViniKs/Easy-STL-Import-Export-Blender-Add-On/README.md

 - Export objects using the evaluated mesh, meaning the resulting mesh after all Modifiers have been calculated.

 ## Usage
 Use the operator to import ASCII or binary STL-files, you can select multiple files at once.
 For exporting you can select multiple objects and they will be exported as a single STL-file.
 You can select between ASCII/binary file format (binary is more compact).
 You can also choose to enable or disable the modifiers during the export.
-When ou are on "Object Mode", you can use `Ctrl + I` to easily import STL-files and `Ctrl + E` to export them.
+When you are on "Object Mode", you can use `Ctrl + I` to easily import STL-files and `Ctrl + E` to export them.